Many people believe that apple cider vinegar has anti-inflammatory properties, and some sources say that it can relieve the symptoms of arthritis.

 Along with these lifestyle changes, people can try alternative home remedies.
-Some of these home remedies for arthritis are backed up with more evidence than apple cider vinegar.
+Some of these home remedies for arthritis have more evidence than apple cider vinegar to support them.
 These include:

 Cherries contain a range of antioxidants that could be useful for controlling inflammation in arthritis.

-In a small-scale 2012 study, 20 women with inflammatory OA were given tart cherry juice or a placebo cherry drink to consume twice a day for 21 days.
-The researchers found that the women who drank the tart cherry juice had significantly reduced levels of one of the markers that indicate inflammation.
+In a small-scale 2012 study, 20 women with inflammatory OA consumed a tart cherry juice or a placebo cherry drink twice a day for 21 days.
+The researchers found that those who drank the tart cherry juice had significantly reduced levels of one of the markers that indicate inflammation.

 A 2013 study also found that drinking tart cherry juice each day for 6 weeks improved osteoarthritis symptoms.
-However, there was no significant difference between the cherry tart group and the placebo group.
+However, there was no significantly greater difference between the tart cherry juice group and the placebo group.

 Another natural alternative to apple cider vinegar is yoga.

-Some people find that apple cider vinegar improves their arthritis symptoms, though there is no current research to support its use.
+Some people believe that apple cider vinegar improves their arthritis symptoms, though there is no current research to support its use.

-A range of other natural approaches, such as yoga could also have benefits for people with arthritis.
+However, other natural approaches, such as yoga, also have benefits for people with arthritis.